cloudmesh/technologies/chapters/incomming/vision.md

-Google vision API helps users quickly classify images into thousands of predefined meaningful categories.
+Google vision API help users quickly classify images into thousands of predefined meaningful categories.
 Image classification is complex and technically challenging task.
 It has been made simple by the use of Vision API.
 Digital data such as images, voice, and video are